 After a two year process during which the agency was ably served by the leadership of Sue West and Carlton Mitchell, a newly reconstituted Board fused FFNY, FSI and FPC into one strong organization still committed to the ideals of its founders.

-Family Services, once again, under the leadership of CEO Brian Doyle remains committed to “Providing Hope, Improving Lives and Strengthening Community”.
+Family Services, once again, under the leadership of CEO Brian Doyle remains committed to building stronger, safer communities where everyone has the opportunity to lead their best lives.

 *Our sincere thanks to past Family Services Board Member, Nancy Alden, for researching, writing and editing much of this history in 2008.